Zum Inhalt springen

 While file-based routing and layout components are similar in Astro, you may wish to read about Astro’s project structure to learn where files should be located.

 To convert other types of sites, such as a portfolio or documentation site, see more official starter templates on astro.new.
-You’ll find a link to each project’s GitHub repository, as well as one-click links to open a working project in StackBlitz, CodeSandbox and Gitpod online development environments.
+You’ll find a link to each project’s GitHub repository, as well as one-click links to open a working project in IDX, StackBlitz, CodeSandbox and Gitpod online development environments.

 Weitere Migrations-Anleitungen